ReneArentz/forestphp/README.md

 ## Releases

+### 1.0.0 (stable)
+New features: Database Support extended to: SQLite3 + MSSQL + OracleDB + PostgreSQL + MongoDB, Tested on linux, Issues resolved, Backward Compatibility to PHP 5.x, Preparation for Statistics

 ### 0.9.0 (beta)
 New features: Upgrade to Bootstrap 4, Navigation Sidebar + Full-screen, Implementation of PHP namespaces, Completion of English Translation, Restructure of comments in forestPHP Source Code